zaldre/blog/content/posts/esoaks.md

 You have a one year lifecycle on a pull credential for Azure Container Registry.
 You receive a notification that in 30 days the credential is going to expire.
 You generate a new credential, update the value in the vault and the External Secrets Operator will automatically pull in the new value without any further user interaction

-Consider the following ArgoCD Application to deploy PiHole.
-There is a reference to a secret called "pihole-password"
+Consider the following deployment of External-DNS.
+There is a secret called "cloudflareapikey"

 ```bash {class="my-class" id="my-codeblock" lineNos=inline tabWidth=2}
 declare a=1ffff
 echo "$a"